yuvalmGS/gigaspaces-wiki-jekyll/xap97net/product-architecture.markdown

 ## .NET  - Basic container

-The depanlinkBasic Processing Unit Containertengahlink./basic-processing-unit-container.htmlbelakanglink extends the Abstract Container and simplifies tasks commonly used in processing units, such as starting an embedded space, hosting a service, activating an event container, etc.
+The [Basic Processing Unit Container](./basic-processing-unit-container.html) extends the Abstract Container and simplifies tasks commonly used in processing units, such as starting an embedded space, hosting a service, activating an event container, etc.

 ## C++ Container

-Much like the .NET Abstract Container, the depanlinkC++ containertengahlinkhttp://wiki.gigaspaces.com/wiki/display/XAP95/CPP+Processing+Unitbelakanglink provides a native C++ runtime environment for [C++ SBA|XAP95:XAP CPP] applications.
+Much like the .NET Abstract Container, the [C++ container](http://wiki.gigaspaces.com/wiki/display/XAP95/CPP+Processing+Unit) provides a native C++ runtime environment for [C++ SBA|XAP95:XAP CPP] applications.

 ## Java - Spring Container

-The Spring framework container integration is built-in to XAP, and provides the ability to take advantage of depanlinkSpring frameworktengahlinkhttp://www.springframework.org/aboutbelakanglink components, programming model and capabilities.
+The Spring framework container integration is built-in to XAP, and provides the ability to take advantage of [Spring framework](http://www.springframework.org/about) components, programming model and capabilities.

 The Spring framework provides very elegant abstractions, which makes it very easy to build layered and decoupled applications.

 ## Jetty Web Container

-Jetty is a very popular web container, which provides support for JEE depanlinkweb containertengahlinkhttp://wiki.gigaspaces.com/wiki/display/XAP95/Web+Processing+Unit+Containerbelakanglink specification services such as: Servlet, JavaServer Pages, JavaServer Faces, and others.
+Jetty is a very popular web container, which provides support for JEE [web container](http://wiki.gigaspaces.com/wiki/display/XAP95/Web+Processing+Unit+Container) specification services such as: Servlet, JavaServer Pages, JavaServer Faces, and others.

-The depanlinkintegration with the Jetty web containertengahlinkhttp://wiki.gigaspaces.com/wiki/display/XAP95/Web+Jetty+Processing+Unit+Containerbelakanglink, allows you to run JEE web applications (.war files) on top of GigaSpaces XAP.
+The [integration with the Jetty web container](http://wiki.gigaspaces.com/wiki/display/XAP95/Web+Jetty+Processing+Unit+Container), allows you to run JEE web applications (.war files) on top of GigaSpaces XAP.

 ## Mule

 Mule is a very popular open source Enterprise Services Bus implementation in Java.
-The depanlinkMule container integrationtengahlinkhttp://wiki.gigaspaces.com/wiki/display/XAP95/Mule+ESBbelakanglink allows you to run a Mule application on top of the GigaSpaces XAP, and gain scalability, performance and high-availability, with almost no changes to the Mule application.
+The [Mule container integration](http://wiki.gigaspaces.com/wiki/display/XAP95/Mule+ESB) allows you to run a Mule application on top of the GigaSpaces XAP, and gain scalability, performance and high-availability, with almost no changes to the Mule application.
 {% endtoczone %}